Braniff (1983–1990): Acquisition campaign

-In October 1987, Braniff leased ten Boeing 737-200s from Polaris Aircraft Leasing to supplement its Boeing 727s and indicated it was interested in struggling Orlando-based airline Florida Express.
+In October 1987, Braniff leased ten Boeing 737-200s from Polaris Aircraft Leasing to supplement its Boeing 727s and indicated it was interested in the struggling Orlando-based airline Florida Express.
 Braniff soon announced that it was making an offer to acquire Florida Express outright.
 On April 19, 1988, Florida Express became a wholly owned subsidiary of Braniff after the deal was approved by a majority of Florida Express stockholders.
 Braniff assumed operation of its routes and its British Aircraft Corporation BAC One-Eleven twinjet aircraft, some of which were the same aircraft that BIA—the first U.S. operator of the type—had disposed of in the 1960s.
-The former Florida Express hub at Orlando International Airport, with over 30 flights per day, became a secondary hub for Braniff.
+The former Florida Express hub at Orlando International Airport, with over 30 flights per day, became a secondary hub for Braniff with the BAC One-Eleven aircraft being operated as Braniff Express service.

 In late 1987, Braniff attempted to acquire Pan Am, holding months of negotiations; however, Braniff failed to negotiate $200 million in labor concessions from Pan Am's principal unions, which had been demanded as a precondition by the Pan Am corporate board.
 The buyout offer was terminated in late December by mutual consent.

 Braniff sustained a net loss of $12.2 million for fiscal year 1987 compared to a $9 million loss the previous year.
 CEO Patrick Foley attributed this to intense competition and to costs incurred from the aggressive expansion campaign.